Dual (grammatical number): Baltic languages

 Among the Baltic languages, the dual form existed but is now nearly obsolete in standard Lithuanian.
 The dual form Du litu was still used on two-litas coins issued in 1925, but the plural form (2 litai) is used on later two-litas coins.

 Slavic languages

 Common Slavic had a complete singular-dual-plural number system, although the nominal dual paradigms showed considerable syncretism, just as they did in Proto-Indo-European.
 Dual was fully operable at the time of Old Church Slavonic manuscript writings, and it has been subsequently lost in most Slavic dialects in the historical period.

-Of the living languages, only Slovene, the Chakavian form and certain Kajkavian forms of Croatian, and Sorbian have preserved the dual number as a productive form.
+Of the extant Slavic languages, only Slovene and Sorbian have preserved the dual number as a productive form.
 In all of the remaining languages, its influence is still found in the declension of nouns of which there are commonly only two: eyes, ears, shoulders, in certain fixed expressions, and the agreement of nouns when used with numbers.

 In all the languages, the words "two" and "both" preserve characteristics of the dual declension.
 The following table shows a selection of forms for the numeral "two":